 For the best flavour, it’s worth investing in a named variety of rhubarb, as it will give you years of eating.
 We recommend ‘Valentine’ for good taste and looks, and ‘The Sutton’ for its sweet flavour.
 ‘Livingstone’ is a good autumn cropper and ‘Timperley Early’ is the best for forcing.

 - The best time to plant rhubarb crowns is November to December when they are dormant, but you can wait until spring.

 - Rhubarb does best in a sunny spot with rich, moist soil that doesn’t get waterlogged.
 Give it at least 1m to spread and dig in plenty of manure or compost.
 Don’t pick in the first year after planting.
-Mulch MulchA plant that lives for several years.
-Each autumn the stems die and need to be cut down.
-The plant sends up new stems in spring. in the autumn.
+Mulch MulchA layer of material applied to the surface of the soil to keep soil moist, reduce weeds and improve the health of the soil. in the autumn.

 - Get an even earlier crop by covering the clump with a terracotta forcing pot or a plastic dustbin in January.
 The rhubarb crowns need a cold period followed by a frost-free period in the dark to produce a good flush of pale, succulent stalks.

 - Harvest your rhubarb from April onwards.
 Pull the stalks rather than cut them.
 Make sure you leave three or four strong stems and keep pulling the young tender ones.
 Stop picking in late June.